wombleton/gitlaw-nz/acts/M/Maori Purposes Act 1959.md

 ##### 11 Penalty for offences

-*   Every person who commits an offence against this Part is liable on summary conviction to a fine not exceeding $100\.
+*   Every person who commits an offence against this Part is liable on conviction to a fine not exceeding $100\.

+    Section 11: amended, on 1 July 2013, by [section 413][62] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Who may commence proceedings for offences